 Collateral provides a safety net for lenders, so banks often consider them to be lower-risk investments, and they’re more willing to provide this loanؙ than their term loan offerings.

-How do I apply for an asset-backed loan?
+How do I apply for asset-backed loans for a franchise?

 To start, you’ll need to contact commercial banks, community banks, and credit unions in your area to determine who offers this form of financing.
 You can also look to online banks, including GoKapital and Commercial Loan Direct, to explore lending options.
 Ask each institution about their payment plans and terms and the speed of their approval process to determine which lenders can meet your needs.